 In a valley near Ecuador, a small tribe of people is cut-off from rest of the world by an earthquake which has blocked the only passage from outside world to the valley.
 This isolated tribe, though prosperous and self-sufficient, suffers an epidemic and everybody looses their vision.
 Children also start to take birth blind.
-Over time society adapts itself to life without sight and concept of sight and vision is lost.
+Over time society adapts itself to life without sight; concept of sight and vision is lost.

 After a few centuries, one of the mountaineers from outside world gets lost and slips into this part of the world.
 Mountaineer, among other things, notices that people of this tribe prefer sleeping during the day when it is hot and work in night when it is cool.
 Their idea of beauty is also not conventional for they consider people with rough skin as more beautiful.
 This surprises him, and remembering the proverb ‘in the country of blind, the one-eye man is king’, he starts seeing the opportunity to rule the tribe.
-He tries explaining everybody the concept of sight but fails.
-In fact, whole tribe starts thinking of his obsession with sight a disease.
+He tries explaining the concept of sight to everyone but fails.
+In fact, whole tribe starts thinking of his obsession with sight as a disease.
 To make him ‘normal’, tribe doctors propose an operation to remove his faulty eyes.
 Having fallen in love with a girl, and wanting to marry her, he reluctantly agrees.
 However at the sunrise before the operation, when whole tribe is asleep, he leaves to escape the valley.

 I believe we all need to be a bit more considerate about others’ ideas and traditions.
 We need to try not to look at the world as black and white, but with some shades of grey.
 Does God exist or is there any answer for which religion is the best?
 Or is capitalism better than socialism?
 Or is it morally obligatory to be a vegetarian?
 Is my country better than yours?
 Or is static typing better than dynamic typing or vi better than emacs?
 Though one certainly has the right to have one’s own opinions, but does fighting over them make sense?
 Fundamentalism of any kind is bad.